 All vehicles must display a valid PLNU permit or parking pass at all times when on the Point Loma or Mission Valley campuses.
 The University Vehicle Code contains all rules and regulations concerning motor vehicles.
-Vehicle registration for students and employees, as well as citation payment and appeals, can be completed online.
+All permit orders, as well as citation payment and appeals can be completed online.

 Student, Staff, and Faculty Vehicle Registration

 Faculty, staff, and students must register their vehicles online and order a permit.
 Once you submit your permit order you will receive emailed instructions on how to obtain your permit sticker

 Freshmen resident students are NOT PERMITTED to bring vehicles to campus at any time, nor may they park in surrounding neighborhoods or the city lot.
 This policy applies to all residential freshmen.
 For the purpose of this policy, a freshman student is defined as any student who graduated from high school within the past 12 months.

 Freshmen violating the policy will be fined $500 plus 10 hours of community service, and be required to attend a meeting with the Assistant Director of Public Safety.
 The parent(s) or legal guardian of the student will be contacted at this meeting.
 A second offense will result in an automatic referral to the Traffic Review Board and another fine of $500.
 Enrollment may be jeopardized if this policy is intentionally violated.

 Scooters, 149cc and below, may be used and registered on campus provided they are registered with the DMV and meet all the motorcycle/scooter registration requirements.

 Some alternative forms of transportation available to freshmen students are:

 Citation Payment and Appeal Process